KingDestinyThe1st/Symfony-Framework-Setup-for-Docker/README.md

-# Symfony Basic Docker Setup
+# Symfony Basic Docker Setup with Symfony CLI tool

-This repository provides the simplest and most efficient Docker setup for running Symfony applications.
-It includes a Dockerfile for building the container and a Docker Compose file for easy management.
+This repository provides the simplest and most efficient Docker setup for running Symfony application in dev environment.
+It includes a Dockerfile for building the container, a Docker Compose file for easy management, and a shell script to start and stop the Symfony server.

+* **dev:** This setup is for development purpose only.
+For production environment, use Apache or any other recommended server to run your Symfony application.

 ## YOU WILL NOT FIND ANY DOCKER SETUP FOR PHP SYMFONY FRAMEWORK AS SIMPLE AND EASY TO USE AS THIS
 **Author:** Destiny Diekedie